 Perfect if you’re a budget-conscious traveller.

-A dinner cruise was higher at 1200 (£14) rupees but that does include a welcome drinks, a buffet dinner and entertainment of a live band and folk dancing.
+A dinner cruise was higher at 1200 (£14) rupees but that does include a welcome drink, a buffet dinner, and entertainment of a live band and folk dancing.

 4. There are snacks and drinks for order on the boat

 You may find that you’re a little peckish when you’re on the cruise, just fancy a little tipple to celebrate landing in the North East, or want to drown your sorrows that you’re leaving!

 I was so amazed when I was handed a varied menu full of snacks and drinks to order and how reasonable the costs were.

 They were out of Momos, so I ordered some super cultural French fries (lol) and a beer as I hadn’t had any lunch!

 It was a quick service and the snacks were actually tasty.
 Beer and fries came to around 400 rupees total including taxes.
 Bargain.